I recently spent a weekend in a crowded campground where my neighbors obviously knew nothing about campground etiquette.

 As someone who camps in a small trailer that is shorter in stature than most modern RVs, I can’t tell you how many times I’ve been subjected to the neighbor’s brighter-than-the-sun outside light shining down into my bedroom window.
 I can imagine this annoying habit is even worse for tent campers.

-If you’re sitting outside and need the light to see that’s fine, but please, please don’t leave your RV porch or awning light on all night!
+If you’re sitting outside and need the light to see that’s fine, but please don’t leave your RV porch or awning light on all night!

 Campfire safety is always a priority.